 Yes we do.
 If you are in a health fund with extras that covers Osteopathy, we can do your health fund claim for you at the time of your treatment, after which you pay the gap.
 If you have a care plan referral from your GP, we can process the Medicare rebate for you directly back into your account.

 If you need to cancel your appointment with less than 24 hours notice, or fail to show for a scheduled appointment, you may incur a 100% cancellation fee, as someone could have come in your place.
 We understand that sometimes the unexpected occurs, so please contact us as soon as you are able if your circumstances change so that arrangements can be made.

 No referral is necessary.
 Simply call to make an appointment.

 For some chronic and complex conditions a GP can give you an Allied Health Medicare Referral (formerly known at an Enhanced Primary Care plan or chronic care plan).
 This plan allows you a Medicare rebate (currently $53.80) for up to five treatments per calendar year.
 The Medicare rebate is processed as a refund into a cheque or savings account after you have first paid in full.

 There is plenty of parking on both sides of the street.
 If you need to turn around I recommend using the roundabout 650m up the road as there is double unbroken lines on Minmi Road.
 For disabled and mobility access options please let me know when you book your appointment.

 Please be mindful of our neighbours and not blocking access to their driveways.

 Will I have to undress? / What should I wear?

 In most situations you will not be required to remove clothing.
 Please wear loose fitting or stretchable clothing, as tight or restrictive clothing can make treatment difficult.
-Thick or woolen clothing is also difficult to work through.
-There is airconditioning for comfort if you are required to remove thick outer layers of clothing on cold days, and towels for draping.
+Thick or woollen clothing is also difficult to work through.
+There is air-conditioning for comfort if you are required to remove thick outer layers of clothing on cold days, and towels for draping.